-- Select "START HERE" - The FAFSA must be completed every year.
+Select "START HERE"

+• The FAFSA must be completed every year.
 If you have done it before, you can sign in as a returning user and click on "LOG IN."
 This allows you to prefill the current year's FAFSA with some data from last year's application.

-A contrast of the second U.S. Citizens, Permanent Residents or Eligible Non- citizens apply to: fafsa.ed.gov Undocumented or DACA Students apply to California Dream Act: dream.csac.ca.gov
+Complete the FAFSA Data U.S. Citizens, Permanent Residents or Eligible Non- citizens apply to: fafsa.gov Undocumented or DACA Students apply to California Dream Act: dream.csac.ca.gov